zblz/naima/docs/index.rst

 Documentation
 =============

-This is an affiliated package for the AstroPy package.
-The documentation for this package is here:
+The preliminary documentation for gammafit is here:

 .. toctree::
   :maxdepth: 2